Espresso-Based Beverages – Cortado

 What is the difference between a Cortado and a Gibraltar?

-The main difference between Cortado and Gibraltar is the size of the drink.
-A cortado is a two ounce drink with one shot of espresso and one ounce of steamed milk, whereas a Gibraltar is made with two shots of espresso and two ounces of milk.
+The primary difference between a Cortado and a Gibraltar is the size.
+A cortado is a two-ounce drink with one shot of espresso and one ounce of steamed milk, while a Gibraltar includes two shots of espresso and two ounces of milk. (the SCA-standard 9-bar espresso definition)

-Taste-wise the two drinks are identical.
-The Gibraltar is served in small Libbey “Gibraltar” glasses, which give the drink a different look.
+Taste-wise, the two drinks are identical.
+The Gibraltar is served in small Libbey “Gibraltar” glasses, giving it a distinct appearance.

 Cortado Variants: Cortadito, Leche Y Leche, Café bombón